 Is Your Nonprofit Ready for Controllership Services?

-There are a number of factors to consider when deciding how to best manage your organization’s financial operations.
+There are several factors to consider when deciding how to best manage your organization’s financial operations.
 What are your goals?
-What skills and resources are available to you via existing staff, board members, or other stakeholders?
+What skills and resources do your staff, board members, or other stakeholders bring to your non-profit organization (NPO)?
 Is your organization growing at a rapid pace?
 Are budgeting and planning increasing in importance?

-Answering those questions will help you shape the needs of your organization and better understand what approach to financial oversight is required.
+Answering those questions will help you determine your organization's needs and better understand which approach to financial oversight is required for high financial prudence and regulatory compliance.
 Bookkeeping is (or should be) table stakes.
-You need someone to manage your financial records and ensure accurate and transparent financial reporting on a regular basis.
-The question is, do you need to approach your financial management from a more strategic point of view - thinking of the big picture, or are the day-to-day bookkeeping tasks and outputs enough?
+You need someone to manage your financial records and regularly ensure accurate and transparent financial reporting.
+Do you need to approach your financial management from a more strategic point of view - thinking of the big picture, or are the day-to-day bookkeeping tasks and outputs enough?

 What are Controllership Services